Latex Hybrid vs Foam Hybrid Mattress: Which One Is Right for You?

 Best for Premium Natural Materials

-A latex hybrid is the better fit for shoppers who care more about materials, certifications, and a more responsive feel.
-Instead of using a foam comfort layer, a latex hybrid uses latex above the coils — which changes the feel noticeably.
-It tends to feel more buoyant, more lifted, and less sink-in heavy.
-The Hamuq Organic Hybrid uses GOLS-certified organic latex and GOTS-certified organic cotton and wool, making it the only GOLS + GOTS certified organic hybrid mattress from a Canadian brand.
+A latex hybrid is the better fit for shoppers who prioritise materials, certifications, and a more responsive feel.
+Instead of a foam comfort layer, a latex hybrid places latex above the coils, which noticeably changes the feel.
+It tends to feel more buoyant, more lifted, and less heavy.
+The Hamuq Organic Hybrid uses latex certified to the Global Organic Latex Standard (GOLS) and cotton and wool certified to the Global Organic Textile Standard (GOTS), making it one of the few GOLS- and GOTS-certified organic hybrid mattresses made in Canada.

 Choose a Latex Hybrid If